One Man's Bible: Plot Summary

 He then jumps back in time again and thinks about working with his friend Liu and then remembers all the intimate details of his affair with Lin.
 Lin was a respected female comrade whose family and husband were of importance to the party.
 Lin is described by the narrator as his first sexual encounter.
 He then later tries to break things off with Lin but the two cannot seem to stay away from one another.
 Eventually, though, they do the end the affair.

 The story continues to go back and forth and throughout all of these jumps the narrator describes things he learns and experiences that marked him.
 Margarethe, during one of their many nights and days together, tells of how she was repeatedly raped for a long period of time while modeling for an artist.
 They discuss how this affects her.
 Gao's alter ego describes all the politics and laws that develop under Mao.
 He describes the dedication with which Mao's orders are carried out.
 At one point in the novel, he has to help his father in order to ensure he is not punished for an ancient event from his past.
 His father purchased a gun and never registered it so Gao's character has to find if then gun even still exists and if anyone can track it down.
 At other points in the story, the main character continues to describe more of his sexual encounters, which include a girl he named Xiao Xiao and the woman who would eventually be his wife for a short while.
 He eventually marries the woman, but the marriage quickly deteriorates because of his writing and the caution he lacks when speaking around his new bride and in the end she leaves.
 During his marriage, he lives in the countryside and tells tales of the people he met with there and recounts their experiences as well.

 Eventually, he makes it out of China and then describes his relationship with a new girl named Sylvie that he meets in Sydney, Australia.
 She is carefree and does not trouble herself with things from the past.
 While they argue at some points, they are very passionate and that is something Gao highlights.
 Sylvie also shares with him the profound effect her friend's death had on her much like his own mother's death affected him.

 As the novel comes to and end he updates the readers on his friends and the lovers he had kept track of in China.
-The narrator ends with describing his time in a city on the French and Spanish border called, Perpignan.
+The narrator ends with describing his time in Perpignan, a city on the French-Spanish border.
 He describes the people there and then informs the reader that he is waiting for friends so that they can catch an afternoon plane.